Understand Safe Work Method Statements (SWMS)

 - specify hazards relating to the high-risk construction work and the risks to health and safety

-- describe the measures to be implemented to control the risks
+- describe the implementing measures to control the risks

-A SWMS should be short and focus on describing the specific hazards identified for the high-risk construction work to be undertaken and the control measures to be put in place so the work is carried out safely (see Appendix A).
+An SWMS should be short and focus on describing the specific hazards identified for undertaking the high-risk construction work and putting the control measures in place.
+So, the work is carried out safely (see Appendix A).
 A lengthy, overly detailed SWMS can be difficult to understand, apply at the workplace, monitor or review.

-A SWMS must be easily understood by workers, including those from non-English speaking backgrounds.
+Workers must easily understand SWMS, including those from non-English speaking backgrounds.
 For example, pictures or diagrams may be a more effective way of communicating information.

-While there are other legislative requirements to ensure health and safety—for example, to control exposure to noise and manual task hazards—these hazards and risk controls do not need to be included in a SWMS.
+There are other legislative requirements to ensure health and safety.
+For example, to control exposure to noise and manual task hazards.
+These hazards and risk controls do not need to be included in an SWMS.

 If the SWMS is based on a workplace-specific risk assessment, evidence of the risk assessment may be required by the regulator or for auditing purposes but does not need to be detailed in the SWMS.

 Employees should ensure that they familiarise themselves with the SWMS relevant to their workplace.
-The SWMS will provide information about the types of high-risk construction work being done, the health and safety hazards and risks arising from that work, how the risks will be controlled and how the risk control measures will be put in place.
+The SWMS will provide information about the types of high-risk construction work being done.
+It also provides information on the health and safety hazards and risks arising from that work, how the risks will be controlled, and how the risk control measures will be put in place.